easybuilders/easybuild/README.md

 EasyBuild is split up into three different packages, which are available from the Python Package Index (PyPi):

 * [easybuild-framework] [6] - the EasyBuild framework, which includes the easybuild.framework and easybuild.tools Python packages that provide general support for building and installing software
-* [easybuild-easyblocks] [7] - a collection of easyblocks, in the form of the easybuild.easyblocks Python package, that implement support for building and installing (collections of) software applications; this depends on the framework being available, of course
+* [easybuild-easyblocks] [7] - a collection of easyblocks that implement support for building and installing (collections of) software packages
 * [easybuild-easyconfigs] [8] - a collection of example easyconfig files that specify which software to build, and using which build options; these easyconfigs will be well tested with the latest compatible versions of the easybuild-framework and easybuild-easyblocks packages

 Next to these packages, a meta-package named _easybuild_ to easily install the full EasyBuild distribution is also available, see [PyPi] [9].